Halibut Ceviche with Mango and Avocado

 Instructions

-- Combine lemon juice, lime juice, 1 teaspoon salt, 1/2 teaspoon freshly ground black pepper and hot sauce.
-Pour over halibut and gently stir.
-Make sure the halibut is covered with the marinade.
+- Combine the lemon and lime juice, 1 teaspoon salt, 1/2 teaspoon freshly ground black pepper, and hot sauce.
+Pour over the halibut and gently stir, making sure the halibut is covered with the marinade.

 - Refrigerate for 3 hours, stirring halfway through to redistribute the marinade.
 Again, make sure the halibut is covered.